 Gum disease is a serious problem.
 While gingivitis, the mildest form of gum disease, typically only causes symptoms like bleeding gums and gum recession, more advanced cases of gum disease can cause life-threatening infections and result in the loss of multiple teeth.

 It has been estimated that around half of all U.S. adults suffer from some degree of gum disease, so it’s important to get the periodontal care you need and ensure that your gums are healthy and free from periodontitis.
-At the office of Murphy Dental Group, we offer periodontal care in Oak Park, and can help diagnose, treat and resolve your gum disease.
+At Murphy Dental Group, PLLC, we offer periodontal care in Oak Park, and can help diagnose, treat and resolve your gum disease.

 Gum disease is caused by a failure to maintain proper oral hygiene.
 If you do not brush and floss regularly, plaque will build up on your teeth and between your gums.
 Over time, this calcifies into tartar (also known as calculus).
 The bacteria present in plaque and tartar will then begin to infect your gums and cause them to become swollen and red.
 Over time, this infection will continue to spread if it is not treated.